MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-server-copy-activity.md

   - **Insert**: Choose this option use insert write behavior to load data into SQL server.

-  - **Upsert**: Choose this option use upsert (insert and update) write behavior to load data into SQL server.
+  - **Upsert**: Choose this option use upsert write behavior to load data into SQL server.

     - **Use TempDB**: Specify whether to use a global temporary table or physical table as the interim table for upsert.
 By default, the service uses global temporary table as the interim table and this property is selected.